-Once a death has been reported to the Coroner, the Registrar is unable to go ahead with the registration until the Coroner has decided whether any further investigation into the death is necessary.
-In the vast majority of cases no further investigation is necessary and the registration may be completed straightaway.
+If the death has been reported to the coroner, the registrar is unable to go ahead with the registration until they decide whether any further investigation into the death is necessary.
+In the vast majority of cases no further investigation is required so the registration can be completed straightaway.

 Who can register a death?